levshkatov/nestjs-app1/README.md

-Here is an untitled project that I made in the past.
+Here is an untitled project (backend for mobile app + admin dashboard) that I made in the past.
 I removed configurations (leaving only interfaces), scripts from package.json, and some other vulnerable parts.
 So now it can only be observed.

 The main purpose of this project is for technical interviews.